AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Streaming segmentation:** Streaming segmentation is an ongoing data selection process that updates segments in response to user activity.
 Once a segment has been built and saved, the segment definition is applied against incoming data to [!DNL Real-time Customer Profile].
 Segment additions and removals are processed regularly, ensuring your target audience remains relevant.

-**Symbol:** Symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.
+**Symbol:** A symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.

 **System View:** System View is a visual representation of source datasets that flow through [!DNL Real-time Customer Profile] to destinations.